Zookal/magento-mock/README.md

 Zookal Mock Objects
 ===================

-Transparent autodetecting of disabled core modules and providing mock objects for not breaking Magento.
+Transparent auto detecting of disabled core modules and providing mock objects for not breaking Magento.

 Nothing to configure.
 No class rewrites.
 Only one observer.
 Works out of the box.

 Which modules causes challenges?
 --------------------------------

-If following modules (until now) are disabled they will then break the rest of the core:
+If one or all of the following modules (until now) are disabled they will then break the rest of the core:

 - Mage_Wishlist
 - Mage_Review